 If you’re in the business of restoring salvage cars to rebuilt status and then selling them as low-cost alternatives to customer who need them, or even if you’re just a hobbyist who loves getting their hands dirty over nights and weekends by restoring a salvage car to its days of former glory, the best way to find cars of this type to buy is through an auction site.
 Here’s what you need to know about buying these salvage vehicles from auctions quickly and easily without a problem.

 Understanding U.S. Salvage Cars Auctions

 Salvage cars are primarily available through used car auctions.
-The companies that put these cars up on the block at these auctions are almost exclusively insurance companies, as insurers will routinely buy totaled vehicles off their owners in exchange for not having to pay for having them rebuilt.
+The companies that put these cars up on the block at these auctions are almost exclusively insurance companies, as insurers will routinely offer to buy totaled vehicles off their owners (by setting an appointment) in exchange for not having to pay for having them rebuilt.

 This usually occurs when it costs more to rebuild the vehicle than it does to just pay off the owner for the value of the car in total (hence the term “totaled”).
 As a result, insurers often have a high volume of cars that they can’t get rid of fast enough.